 While you’re enjoying one (or more!) of these amazing events and festivals in the Camden, Maine area, we invite you to stay with us at the Country Inn and Cottages.

-The main house, including the heated, indoor pool, in-house spa services, and a country-style breakfast buffet each morning, is open year round.
+The main house, including the heated, indoor pool, in-house spa services, and a better-than-continental breakfast buffet each morning, is open year round.
 And from May through October, guests can enjoy staying in one of our 11 cottages, which full access to the inn’s amenities.